cdl-geneseo/geneseo-dictionary/L/Lounge.md

 # Lounge

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lounge

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 20, 2012

 v.
 To relax.Source: Dictionary of Geneseo English, Fall 2006, WinkelmanAs of 2012, 100% of students surveyed knew this word and 0% believed it to be of local origin.(Eichas, G-M, 2012)